Ischemic Stroke: Primary Treatment

 Julie Voigt went to a chiropractor who unknowingly damaged her carotid artery.
 First doctors failed to realize the severity of the problem.
 Then Voigt had a stroke.
 She was rushed to UC San Diego Medical Center where Dr. Alexander Khalessi performed surgery to remove a blockage in the brain and in the carotid artery in the neck.

-Read about UC San Diego Health System's record in getting tPA to ischemic stroke patients.
+Read about UC San Diego Health's record in getting tPA to ischemic stroke patients.

 Tissue plasminogen activator (tPA) is the most common emergency stroke treatment medication. tPA works by dissolving arterial blood clots that block nourishment from getting to the brain.
 This life-saving medication is delivered intravenously to ischemic stroke patients within 4.5 hours of a stroke.